teusH/MySense/PyCom/README.md

 * PyCom LoPy-4 controller  PYCLOPY4 (Tinytronics  € 35.-)
 * optional LoPy Expansie board 2.0 PYCEXPBOARD3.1 (Tinytronics € 19.-) (development board)
 * alternative is a DIY PCB connector board with 6 Grove connectors (3 TTL and 3 I2C) ca € 10 (incl the  components (mosfet, resisters, pins).
-PCB board has optional components to be able to use solarcel power.
-See schema and PCB manufacturing mall.
+PCB board has optional components to be able to use solar panel power.
+See schema, PCB manufacturing mall, and battery guard schema and mall `pwrsafe11`.
 Our PCB has been made by Fontys Venlo GreenTechLab and updated by Land van Cuijk initiative.
 * LoPy-Sigfox antenne kit 868 Mhz PYCLOSIAN868KIT (Tinytronics € 10.50)
 * optional SSD1306 I2C Yellow/Blue 128X64 oled display (AliExpress € 2.23, Tinytronics € 9.50)